-Evenings can be spent relaxing, cooking up a feast on the barbecue or roasting marshmallows around the bonfire pit, all whilst enjoying some beautiful sunsets over the valley.
+Evenings can be spent relaxing, cooking up a feast on the barbecue or roasting marshmallows around the fire pit, all whilst enjoying some beautiful sunsets over the valley.
 You may even be lucky enough to see a red kite gliding effortlessly overhead in the summer breeze, or have the opportunity to gaze up at a clear night sky and look at the stars.
-Plus, we do not get any phone reception here, so have a true holiday!

-We have a Family Pod which can sleep up to 5 adults, a Standard Pod which sleeps 2 adults and 2 children and a Microlodge which has 2 beds already waiting for you (just bring your sleeping bag and a pillow)!
-These all have electricity, heating and free Wi-Fi internet.
-There is also space available to pitch up to 5 tents below the pods, which is ideal if you are part of a larger group.
+Bryn-Gwyn camping pod can sleep up to 5 adults, a Allt Dderw camping pod can sleep 2 adults and 2 small children and Ardwyn camping pod can sleep 2 adults and 2 infants (this pod is located up steps above the main camping area).
+The pods all have electricity and heating but bring (or hire) your own beds for Bryn-Gwyn and Allt Dderw; Ardwyn has beds with foam mattresses (double or twin).
+There is also space available to pitch up to several below the pods, which is ideal if you are part of a larger group.
+There's three individual shared toilet/shower pods (also with a drying room), a cooking/communal area and a fridge & freezer as well.
 We have facilities for less-able or disabled guests too, please contact us to discuss your requirements.

 If you want to make your stay even more stress free and easy, we have camp beds to hire for a small fee.
 If you have a dog as part of your family, they do not have to be left at home!
 They will have to be kept on a lead at all times though as we are a working farm, and we will ask for an additional £5 per dog.